jaegertracing/documentation/content/docs/next-release/sampling.md

 * **Constant** (`sampler.type=const`) sampler always makes the same decision for all traces.
 It either samples all traces (`sampler.param=1`) or none of them (`sampler.param=0`).
 * **Probabilistic** (`sampler.type=probabilistic`) sampler makes a random sampling decision with the probability of sampling equal to the value of `sampler.param` property.
 For example, with `sampler.param=0.1` approximately 1 in 10 traces will be sampled.
 * **Rate Limiting** (`sampler.type=ratelimiting`) sampler uses a leaky bucket rate limiter to ensure that traces are sampled with a certain constant rate.
 For example, when `sampler.param=2.0` it will sample requests with the rate of 2 traces per second.
 * **Remote** (`sampler.type=remote`, which is also the default) sampler consults Jaeger agent for the appropriate sampling strategy to use in the current service.
-This allows controlling the sampling strategies in the services from a [central configuration](#collector-sampling-configuration) in Jaeger backend, or even dynamically (see [Adaptive Sampling](https://github.com/jaegertracing/jaeger/issues/365)).
+This allows controlling the sampling strategies in the services from a [central configuration](#collector-sampling-configuration) in Jaeger backend, or even dynamically (see [Adaptive Sampling](#adaptive-sampling)).

-### Adaptive Sampler

-Adaptive sampler is a composite sampler that combines two functions:

-  * It makes sampling decisions on a per-operation basis, i.e. based on {{< tip "span" >}} operation name.
-This is especially useful in the API services whose endpoints may have very different traffic volumes and using a single probabilistic sampler for the whole service might starve (never sample) some of the low QPS endpoints.
-  * It supports a minimum guaranteed rate of sampling, such as always allowing up to N {{< tip "traces" "trace" >}} per seconds and then sampling anything above that with a certain probability (everything is per-operation, not per-service).

-Per-operation parameters can be configured statically or pulled periodically from Jaeger backend with the help of Remote sampler.
-Adaptive sampler is designed to work with the upcoming [Adaptive Sampling](https://github.com/jaegertracing/jaeger/issues/365) feature of the Jaeger backend.

 ## Collector Sampling Configuration

-Collectors can be instantiated with static sampling strategies (which are propagated to the respective service if configured with Remote sampler) via the `--sampling.strategies-file` option.
-This option requires a path to a json file which defines the sampling strategies.
+If your clients are configured to use remote sampling then sampling rates can be centrally controlled via the collectors.
+In a remote sampling setup a json document is served to the Jaeger client that describes endpoints and their sampling probabilities.
+This document can be generated two different ways: [periodically loaded from a file](#file-sampling) or [dynamically based on traffic](#adaptive-sampling).
+The method of document generation is controlled by the environment variable `SAMPLING_CONFIG_TYPE` which can be set to either `file`(default) or `adaptive`.

+### File Sampling

+Collectors can be instantiated with the `--sampling.strategies-file` option that points to a file containing sampling strategies to be served to Jaeger clients.
+The option's value can contain a path to a JSON file, which will be automatically reloaded if its contents change, or an HTTP URL from where the file will be periodically retrieved, with reload frequency controlled by the `--sampling.strategies-reload-interval` option.

 If no configuration is provided, the collectors will return the default probabilistic sampling policy with probability 0.001 (0.1%) for all services.